lizoc/jsonplus/docs/spec.md

 Non-newline whitespace is never an item or member separator.

 ### Path expressions
 Path expressions are used to write out a path through the object graph.
 They appear in two places; in substitutions, like `${foo.bar}`, and as the keys in objects like `{ foo.bar : 42 }`.

 Path expressions are syntactically identical to a value concatenation, except that they may not contain substitutions.
 This means that you can't nest substitutions inside other substitutions, and you can't have substitutions in keys.

 When concatenating the path expression, any `.` characters outside quoted strings are understood as path separators, while inside quoted strings `.` has no special meaning.
 So `foo.bar."hello.world"` would be a path with three keys, looking up key `foo`, key `bar`, then key `hello.world`.

+You can use single quote instead of double quote: `foo.bar.'hello.world'` is also valid.

+Character escape rules are the same as that for quoted strings.

 The main tricky point is that `.` characters in numbers do count as a path separator.
 When dealing with a number as part of a path expression, it's essential to retain the _original_ string representation of the number as it appeared in the file (rather than converting it back to a string with a generic number-to-string library function).